thrasher-corp/gocryptotrader/currency/README.md

 ## Current Features for currency

-+ Currency package deals with currency pair generation, manipulation and tracking
++ Currency package deals with currency pair generation, manipulation and tracking.

 ### Please click GoDocs chevron above to view current GoDoc information for this package